-• Based on RFC1981 [32] an SCTP sender using IPv6 must use Path MTU Discovery, unless all packets are less than the minimum IPv6 MTU (see RFC 2460 [33]).

-SCTP differs in several ways from the description in RFC 1191 of applying MTU discovery to TCP:

-- 1 SCTP associations can span multiple addresses ⇒ an endpoint does PMTU discovery on a per-destination-address basis - The term "MTU" always refers to the MTU associated with the destination address - Since SCTP does not have a notion of "Maximum Segment Size", for each destination MTU{initial} ≤ MTU{link} for the local interface to which packets for that remote destination address will be routed
+- IPv4 - Based on RFC 1191 [31] each endpoint maintains an estimate of the maximum transmission unit (MTU) along a each path and refrains from sending packets along that path which exceed the MTU, other than occasional attempts to probe for a change in the Path MTU (PMTU). - IPv6 - Based on RFC1981 [32] an SCTP sender using IPv6 must use Path MTU Discovery, unless all packets are less than the minimum IPv6 MTU (see RFC 2460 [33]). - SCTP differs in several ways from the description in RFC 1191 of applying MTU discovery to TCP: - 1 SCTP associations can span multiple addresses ⇒ an endpoint does PMTU discovery on a per-destination-address basis - The term "MTU" always refers to the MTU associated with the destination address - 2 Since SCTP does not have a notion of "Maximum Segment Size", for each destination $MTU{initial} \leq MTU{link}$ for the local interface to which packets for that remote destination address will be routed

-- When retransmitting to a remote address for which the IP datagram appears too large for the path MTU to that address, the IP datagram should be retransmitted without the DF bit set, enabling it to be fragmented.
+- 3 When retransmitting to a remote address for which the IP datagram appears too large for the path MTU to that address, the IP datagram should be retransmitted without the DF bit set, enabling it to be fragmented.
 While initial transmissions of IP datagrams must have DF set. - 4 Sender maintains an association PMTU (= smallest PMTU discovered for all of the peer's destination addresses); when fragmenting messages this association PMTU is used to calculate the size of each fragment ⇒ retransmissions can sent to an alternate address without encountering IP fragmentation